Preparing for Transitions

 By Laurie Hunter

-Why should we prepare, ahead of time, for transitions such as changes in school, a new job, marriage, divorce, new baby, an empty nest, the loss of a loved one, or illness of a family member?
+Why should we prepare, ahead of time, for transitions such as changes in school, a new job, marriage, divorce, a new baby, an empty nest, the loss of a loved one, or illness of a family member?

 When we go through difficult transitions such as these, we may feel like our brain has been hijacked.
 So, if we’re not prepared to undergo these types of transitions, we may forget or deny ourselves of essentials.
 When we neglect ourselves of basic needs, it could lead to depression, anxiety, gaining or losing weight, or we could become frustrated and take it out on the people we love.
 However, if we prepare for transitions ahead of time, we can prevent these from happening.

-So how can we prepare ourselves for difficult transitions?
+So, how can we prepare ourselves for difficult transitions?

 Make a list of people and activities that can provide support or motivation.
 Think about positive forces and people who can push you through hard times.
 If we keep a list of family and friends that is visible and handy, we will be more likely to reach out when we need help.
-Even if we don’t reach out, it’s comforting to look at and know that we have a network of people who can help us out if we really need it.
+Even if we don’t reach out, it’s comforting to look at and know that we have a network of people who can help us out if we need it.

 Think about what you can do to help you stay motivated.
-Are there supportive items or services you can buy like athletic shoes, an office chair with lumbar support, a massage, or physical therapy?
+Are there supportive items or services you can buy, like athletic shoes, an office chair with lumbar support, a massage, or physical therapy?

 Make a music playlist that can give you energy to do tasks that you’re likely to neglect.
-Housework, studying, exercise, are examples of important tasks that must be done.
+Housework, studying, and exercise are examples of important tasks that must be done.
 And if we don’t do them, we’ll suffer for it.
 We can listen to a playlist of music that can help us get out of a funk and lift our spirits.

 Plan something special you can look forward to.
 Book it.
 Put it on the calendar.
 Post it on your fridge.